lorieide/microsoft-graph-docs/concepts/data-connect-organizational-network-template.md

 Each node is based on a person.
 If a node interacts with another node, then they become a connection.
 An interaction can be any of the following:

-- One email with 5 or less recipients
+- One email with 5 or fewer recipients
-- One meeting of 5 or less attendee
+- One meeting of 5 or fewer attendees
-- Eight chat messages (each with 5 or less recipients)
+- Eight chat messages (each with 5 or fewer recipients)

 The blend of interactions is informed by investigations from Microsoft Research (MSR) using statistical insights from U.S.-based Microsoft employees.
 The two flags available to classify the nodes that can be configured using parameters include the following: